14-Day Turkey And Greece Itinerary (Detailed Guide)

 Karpathos Island

 Start your day with a four-hour ferry from Rhodes to the gorgeous, lesser-known, beautiful island of Karpathos.
-Located on the southern side of the Aegean Sea, it’s the second largest of the Greek Dodecanese islands, and it’s known for its gorgeous greenery, golden sandy beaches, and traditional and colorful villages.
+Located in the southern Aegean Sea, it’s the second-largest of the Greek Dodecanese islands.
+It is known for its lush greenery, golden-sand beaches, and traditional, colorful villages.

 The best way to get around the island is by hiring a car or scooter, so try and get that sorted as soon as you arrive.
 Once you’ve got your wheels, head to Olympos Village and wander around the traditional town – you’ll find locals dressed in traditional clothing and getting on with old Greek tasks.